User319183/Chat-Protect/configure.rst

 Configuring the bot
 ========
 Chat Protect has so much to make it flexible.
-Let's go through the configure command!
+Let's go through the configure commands!

 Bypassing
 ========